Argon40Tech/Super-Rasptendo-Case-Power-Switch/README.md

 ## Installation
 (**NOTE**: This assumes that you have already connected the jumper wires to the correct PINS and ports.
 It's very important to follow the right pin configuration to prevent damage to your Pi.
-If you haven't, you can follow the instructions here [here.](http://www.argon40.com/resources/setting-up-your-rasptendo-case/))
+If you haven't, you can follow the instructions [here.](http://www.argon40.com/resources/setting-up-your-rasptendo-case/))

 This instruction is a *step-by-step guide* to install necessary software for your **RASPTENDO Case**.
 You can setup this via SSH or using the command line interface in your RetroPie.
 To enter the command line interface of RetroPie, *PRESS* ***F4*** just after booting up.